ROCm/rocSHMEM/docs/api/ctx.rst

   :returns: Returns ROCSHMEM_CTX_DEFAULT device pointer that users
-            can query from one instance of rocshmem host library and use later for dynamic module initialization in kernel bitcode device library in the same application
+            can query from one instance of rocshmem host library and use later for dynamic module initialization in kernel bitcode device library in the same application.

 **Description:**
 This routine queries rocSHMEM default device context from host API